clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

    Figure 13: :guilabel:`Installation complete`

-Figure 14 shows the installer's final screen prompting you that the installation completed successfully and the system will reboot.
+Congratulations!
+The installation completed successfully and the system will reboot.
+Figure 14 shows the installer's final prompt.
 Press the :kbd:`Enter` key and remove the USB media while the system restarts.

 .. figure:: figures/bare-metal-manual-install-14.png
    :scale: 50 %